tknbnola/zone-trapper/README.md

   > 'Best time savor, I find my zone effortlessly!'

 ## How to Get Started ##
-  > Describe how easy it is to get started.

   Its as easy as going to the site.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

   'Soon as I got to the site, I was given a song.
 When I liked it, it built me an entire playlist around it.
 Super simple and it didn't take me forever.'

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.

   There's a song for everyone and a playlist to match.
 When you find a song you like, we'll build you a custom playlist to keep that groove going.
 If you don't like a song, the app will continually rebuild the list.